msherry/pstats_viewer/README.md

 An interactive browser for Python's cProfile output in pstats format.

-Profile's cProfile module is great for collecting profiling data on Python programs, but interpreting the output isn't easy.
+Python's cProfile module is great for collecting profiling data on Python programs, but interpreting the output isn't easy.
 This tool allows for browsing this data in a simple web-based tool.